UCLNatSci/Mathematics-for-Natural-Sciences-2/_build/html/_sources/ProofLogic/propositionallogic.md

 [<b>The Logic of Quantum Mechanics, by Birkhoff & Von Neumann</b>](https://doi.org/10.2307/1968621).

 A propositional or statement is a declaration that is either <b>TRUE (T)</b> or <b>FALSE (F)</b> but not both.
 Some propositions are <b>composite</b> or
 <b>compound</b> - i.e. composed of sub-propositions and then are connected in different ways.
-Others are primitive or unitary, i.e. cannot be broken down in to simpler propositions.
+Others are primitive or unitary, i.e. cannot be broken down in to
+simpler propositions.
+One way to present and calculate the outcomes of compound statements is to use a <truth table</b> - these might look familiar from computer science, where the associated algebra is known as <em>Boolean algebra</em> and the T/F is replaced with 1/0.

 Our ideas from set theory can be very easily applied in this area, using the algebra of basic logic:
 - <b>Conjunction</b>